Nawhath/Instana_workshop/part-3/lab-part-3.md

 # Lab 3.4 – RBAC & User Onboarding

 Before talking about RBAC and user onboarding, actually there is a prerequisite that we need to integrate Instana with an authentication system.
-Please refer to this doc for the supported standards: https://www.ibm.com/docs/en/instana-observability/current?topic=instana- configuring-authentication
+Please refer to this doc for the supported standards: https://www.ibm.com/docs/en/instana-observability/current?topic=instana-configuring-authentication.

 Built-in authentication with username (email address) and password is the default method securely provided by Instana and let’s assume we start from here.
-It’s directly available on SaaS but on-prem, you need to set up the SMTP section in “settings.hcl” and apply the changes accordingly.
+It’s directly available on SaaS but not on-prem, you need to set up the SMTP section in “settings.hcl” and apply the changes accordingly.

 **Key Concepts**

 **Role-Based Access Control (RBAC)**

 Role-based access control is used to permit individual users to perform specific actions and get visibility to an access scope.
-Each user can be assigned to multiple groups, everyone coming with its associated permissions, from both groups and individual directly.
-In addition a group sets the access scope and you can configure the visible areas for the group members.
+Each user can be assigned to multiple groups, everyone coming with its associated permissions, from both groups and individual.
+In addition, a group sets the access scope and you can configure the visible areas for the group members.

 **Permission Scopes**